rlawrenc/cosc_304/labs/lab10/README.md

 #### Details:

-1. Your web site should run on cosc304 or another server.
+1. Your web site should ideally run on a public cloud server.

 2. Get inspired for your store and the products it sells by reviewing some of the [best past projects](https://people.ok.ubc.ca/rlawrenc/teaching/304/Project/index.html).
 You should sell different products than the sample products provided in lab 7.